-The Centre for Ageing Population Studies undertakes a broad range of research on the epidemiology of ageing, health services research on effective health and social care for older people and the development and testing of complex interventions for older people in primary care and community settings.
-Particular areas of interest are neuro-degenerative diseases (dementia, Parkinson's disease), frailty, multi-morbidity, mental health, health promotion in eHealth Unit
+The Centre for Ageing Population Studies undertakes a broad range of research in ageing including the epidemiology of age-related conditions and the development and testing of complex interventions for older people in primary care and community settings.
+Particular areas of interest are neuro-degenerative diseases (dementia, Parkinson's disease), frailty, mental health, health promotion in older people (exercise and nutrition), loneliness and end of life care.
+We are a multi-disciplinary group and can support research using quantitative (eg analysis of large datasets, clinical trials) and qualitative methodologies.
+Contact Kate Walters: k.walters@ucl.ac.uk eHealth Unit